Club: Apoel FC & AC Omonia | Opening: 1999 | Capacity: 22,859 seats

 History and description

-GSP Stadium officially opened on the 6th of October 1999 with a friendly match between Apoel and Omonoia (3-3).
+GSP Stadium officially opened on 6 October 1999 with a friendly match between Apoel and Omonia (3-3).

-GSP Stadium is the only one on Cyprus that fully complies with UEFA requirements, and is therefore also used by most other Cypriot teams for European matches.
+GSP Stadium is one of the few stadiums on Cyprus that fully complies with UEFA requirements, and is therefore also used by most other Cypriot teams for European matches.
 It is furthermore the home of the Cypriot national team.

 In 2002, a number of Israeli clubs used the stadium for their European matches due to the problematic security situation in Israel at that time.